Frequently Asked Questions

 Where does the data come from?

-Game scores, schedules, and win probability data come from ESPN.
+Game scores, schedules, and live data come from ESPN.
 Betting lines come from a combination of The Odds API, ESPN's embedded odds, and model-based predictions.
 College basketball rankings use public analytics data.
+Club soccer ratings come from public Elo systems.
 All data is processed in real-time.

 How often does data update?

 During live games, scores update every 30 seconds.
 Completed games are scored immediately after they finish.
-The daily briefing refreshes when you open it.
 Past dates are cached so they load instantly.

 General